istio/istio.io/content/en/news/2019/istio-security-2019-006/index.md

 __ISTIO-SECURITY-2019-006__: Envoy, and subsequently Istio, are vulnerable to the following DoS attack:
 * __[CVE-2019-18817](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-18817)__: An infinite loop can be triggered in Envoy’s code if the option `continue_on_listener_filters_timeout` is set to `True`.
 This has been the case for Istio since the introduction of Protocol Detection feature.
-A remote attacker may trivially trigger that vulnerability, effectively exhausting Envoy’s CPU resources and causing a denial-of-service attack
+A remote attacker may trivially trigger that vulnerability, effectively exhausting Envoy’s CPU resources and causing a denial-of-service attack.

 ## Affected Istio releases